8ooo8/vim-leetcode/README.md

 # Leetcode
-A structure of Leetcode question and code files in Vim.
+A Leetcode question and code file manager in Vim.

 ## Requirement
 * Basic Unix shell commands.
 Windows users may be interested in [cygwin][1].
 * Unset Vi-compatible.
-* Have [leetcode-cli][2] installed.
+* Have [leetcode-cli][2] installed and sign in.
+    * ["skygragon/leetcode-cli"][3] is no longer in maintenance.
+Please fetch ["leetcode-tools/leetcode-cli"][2].
+    * If encountering a problem of "Invalid password", install and enable a cookie [plugin][4].
+The plugin will make use of the cookie in your web browser to pass through the recaptcha checking.

 ## Installation
 ### Without Plugin Manager